PlumpMath/repl11/README.rst

 should work in principle).

-This is motivated by needing to work on Windows (bye tmux_, tslime_) and even when not using IPython/ZMQ (bye vim-ipython_) This is currently specific to Vim and Python, but in principle can be extended to any combination of server & client.
+This is motivated by needing to work on Windows (bye tmux_, tslime_) and even when not using IPython/ZMQ (bye vim-ipython_).
+This is currently specific to Vim and Python, but in principle can be extended to any combination of server & client.